 Impact implies changes in people's lives.
 This might include changes in knowledge, skill, behavior, health or living conditions for children, adults, families or communities.
 Such changes are positive or negative long-term effects on identifiable population groups produced by a development intervention, directly or indirectly, intended or unintended.
 These effects can be economic, socio-cultural, institutional, environmental, technological or of other types.

-Key performance indicators
+Key indicators

-Key performance indicators (KPIs) associated with the Baku Action Plan and the ITU-D operational plan enable Member States to monitor the progress and impact of the implementation of the above-mentioned plans, including ITU-D priorities.
+Key indicators associated with the Baku Action Plan and the ITU-D operational plan enable Member States to monitor the progress and impact of the implementation of the above-mentioned plans, including ITU-D priorities.

-In addition to global KPIs, monitoring and evaluation of the Baku Action Plan should include disaggregation where important and where it enables a fuller understanding of a critical issue.
-For example, disaggregation by LDCs, LLDCs, and SIDS and by region within those categories can reveal disparities that might be hidden within a singular global KPI.
+In addition to global key indicators, monitoring and evaluation of the Baku Action Plan should include disaggregation where important and where it enables a fuller understanding of a critical issue.
+For example, disaggregation by LDCs, LLDCs, and SIDS and by region within those categories can reveal disparities that might be hidden within a singular global key indicator.
 Disaggregation should consider gender, age, geographic, and any other disaggregated information relevant to bridging the digital divide.

 Outcome indicators monitor the changes and impact at the country level to which BDT contributes, i.e., the ones generated by the deployment of products and services developed by BDT.